Ionic mobility in electrochemistry

 Problem: A potential of 2 volts is applied to two electrodes placed 4 cm apart.
 How far would a K+ ion move in one hour in a very dilute water solution of KCl at 25 °C?
 Given λKCl = 150 ohm−1 cm2.

 Solution: Potential gradient = 2/4 = 0.5 volt cm−1. λKCl = lK+ + lCl− = 150 ohm−1 cm2.

-Problem: The ionic conductance of lithium and potassium ion is 38.7 mho cm2/g ion and 73.5 mho cm2/g ion respectively.
-How long would it take for an ion of each type to move from one electrode to other (2 cm apart) of a conductivity cell?
+Problem: The ionic conductance of lithium and potassium ions is 38.7 mho cm2/g ion and 73.5 mho cm2/g ion respectively.
+How long would it take for an ion of each type to move from one electrode to another (2 cm apart) of a conductivity cell?
 The potential difference between the two electrodes is 10 volts.

 Solution: Potential gradient = 10/2 = 5 volt cm−1.
 Therefore, ionic mobility of K+ = 73.5/96500 cm2 s−1 volt−1 and velocity of K+ = (73.5 × 5)/96500 cm/s.
 Similarly velocity of Li+ = (38.5 × 5)/96500 cm/s.

 Therefore, the time required for K+ to move from one electrode to another, tK+ = 2/velocityK+ = (2 × 96500)/(73.5 × 5) = 525 s.
 Similarly, tLi+ = 997 s.